I tried the signature roast at 4 coffee chains, and there’s only one I would never order again

 - Erin Ajello for Insider

-Gloria Jean’s is a coffee chain that began in Chicago, Illinois, but is now huge in Australia, with a few locations throughout the US.
+Gloria Jean’s began in Chicago but is now huge in Australia, with a few locations throughout the US.

-The chain’s signature drink is actually its chillers, which are cold, sugary drinks with coffee blended into them, so this was my first time buying plain, hot coffee here – and I was surprised by how tasty it was.
+The chain’s signature drinks are its chillers: cold, sugary drinks blended with coffee.
+This was my first time buying plain hot coffee here – and I was surprised by how tasty it was.

-The coffee tasted as rich and as smooth as Gloria Jean’s advertised it to be.
-Although people who are not used to drinking black coffee might balk at the intense flavor of this coffee, I loved how strong it was.
+The coffee tasted as rich and as smooth as Gloria Jean’s advertised it.
+Though people who aren’t used to drinking black coffee might balk at the intense flavor of this coffee, I loved how strong it was.

 Overall, the coffee from Gloria Jean’s was my favorite.